ENG1-team5/yorkPirates/README.md

     `gradlew.bat desktop:run`

 5. Commit and push your changes.
-I reccomend using VSCode or some other git assistan
+I reccomend using VSCode or some other git assistant

+# Creating an executable jar file

+1. execute `gradlew.bat dist`

+2. Locate file in desktop/build/libs/desktop-1.0.jar